daniel0br/HangmanJavaAngular/README.md

 # HangmanJavaAngular
-Implementation of hangman game with Java and Angular
+Implementation of hangman game with Java (Spring Boot) and Angular

 The folder hangman is the Angular frontend part of solution.